the-turing-way/the-turing-way/book/content/reproducibility/02/whycare.md

 By designing reproducible workflows and sharing them with the different components of our research project, we can allow others to develop an in-depth understanding of our work.
 This encourages them to review our methods, test our code, propose useful changes and make thoughtful contributions to develop our project further.
-Reproducible workflows facilitate the peer review process tremendously by allowing reviewers access different parts of the projects that is neccessary for validating the research outcomes.
+Reproducible workflows facilitate the peer review process tremendously by allowing reviewers access to the different parts of the projects that are necessary to validate the research outcomes.

 **3. Publish validated research and avoid misinformation**